Happy Valley AA: 2010s

 After a last place finish in 2015–16, the club were relegated to the bottom tier of Hong Kong football for the first time in 48 years.

 Following successive relegations, it was decided that for the 2016–17 season, Happy Valley would loan players from Tung Sing and Chelsea Soccer School (HK).
 A U-18 academy team would also be restarted.
 The decisions proved to be very successful as Happy Valley lost only one league game all season en route to the Third Division title.

 In the 2017–18 season, the club once again won the league title and were promoted back to the First Division.

 Happy Valley won the First Division during the 2018–19 season.
 They applied for promotion to the Hong Kong Premier League at the conclusion of the season and were accepted on 17 June 2019.

 2020s

-After two seasons within the Hong Kong Premier League, Happy Valley confirmed that they will not participate in the 2021–22 HKPL season on 1 July 2021 due to financial difficulties.
+After two seasons in the Hong Kong Premier League, Happy Valley confirmed that they will not participate in the 2021–22 HKPL season on 1 July 2021 due to financial difficulties.